ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 ### SAP Business Technology Platform
 {: #sap-offerings-and-products-sap-btp}

 SAP Business Technology Platform (BTP) is a SaaS product that runs in the SAP Cloud.
-The SAP Cloud is a global network of data centers that include SAP’s data centers as well as public cloud providers such as Amazon Web Services (AWS) and Microsoft Azure, Google Cloud Platform (GCP) and Alibaba Cloud.
+The SAP Cloud is a global network of data centers that include SAP’s data centers as well as public cloud providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and Alibaba Cloud.
 The SAP Cloud provides lot of flexibility for those enterprises that want to co-locate SAP BTP along with their existing workloads.
 Once a customer subscribes to SAP BTP, they can create sub-accounts for extension and integration scenarios on any of the available regions/IaaS providers.

 SAP BTP is a flexible and scalable cloud-based platform that provides enterprises with the tools and services to build, deploy, and manage their custom applications securely and efficiently.